Containers creation and management made easy!

 Jail quick rename ability.

-Jail images export and import.
+Jail images export and import, backup or restore jails to/from file.

 Jail conversion from Thinjail to Thickjail.